Q: How will I know when my admission decision is available for review?

 Admission decisions for applicants to Shady Grove are released on a rolling basis.
 You will receive a letter in the mail notifying you of your admission decision.
 If you have any questions please email ApplyMaryland@umd.edu with"Attention: Shady Grove" in the subject line.

 Q: What information is included in my admission decision letter?

 If you are offered admission to Maryland, be sure to review your electronic decision letter carefully as it will include details on your semester of admission, your major, your university ID number and your resident status.
 Later, you will receive a general letter in the mail congratulating you on your admission and welcoming you to Maryland.

 Q: I applied but did not receive an admission decision.
 Why?

 Review our application deadlines for more information on when application materials are due and when decisions will be released.
-If you believe that you submitted a completed application by the appropriate deadline but did not receive an admission decision by the listed date, please first confirm that all of your application materials were received by our office by logging into MyCoalition.
-Please note that applications are considered complete when the online application and all required documents have been received.
-All materials must be postmarked by the appropriate deadline for consideration, and it is the applicant's responsibility to confirm receipt of documents through MyCoalition.
+If you believe that you submitted a completed application and all required documents by the appropriate deadline but did not receive an admission decision by the listed date, please first confirm that all of your application materials were received by our office by logging into MyCoalition and reviewing your UMD checklist.
+Applications are considered complete when the online application and all required documents have been submitted.
+All materials must be submitted electronically or postmarked by the appropriate deadline for consideration, and it is the applicant's responsibility to confirm receipt of documents through MyCoalition.